w3c/wcag-act-rules/content/rules/5c01ea/proposed.md

 In HTML, there are language features that do not have corresponding implicit WAI-ARIA semantics.
 As per [ARIA in HTML](https://www.w3.org/TR/html-aria/), those elements can have [global states or properties][global].
 Some of those elements can also have [inherited][], [supported][], or [required][] [states][state] or [properties][property] that correspond to a [WAI-ARIA role](https://www.w3.org/TR/wai-aria-1.2/#introroles).
 For example, the `audio` element has no corresponding ARIA semantics but it can have [inherited][], [supported][], or [required][] [states][state] or [properties][property] of the [`application` role](https://www.w3.org/TR/wai-aria-1.2/#application).

 Assessing the value of the attribute is out of scope for this rule.

+### Assumptions

+There are no assumptions.

+### Accessibility Support

+Implementation of [Presentational Roles Conflict Resolution][] varies from one browser or assistive technology to another.
+Depending on this, some elements can have a [semantic role][] of `none` and their attributes fail this rule with some technologies but users of other technology would not experience any accessibility issue.

 ### Related rules